 Infothek Main Campus

 Mr Thomas Heinze: Monday – Friday from 9 a.m. to 3 p.m

 Mrs Steffi Guttowski: Monday – Friday from 9 a.m. to 1 p.m

 We thank you very much for your patience and understanding.

-For the General Studies in winter semester 2017/18 in study programmes at the BTU only the modules stated in the catalogue are permitted.
+For the General Studies in summer semester 2020 in study programmes at the BTU only the modules stated in the catalogue are permitted.
 Other modules are not allowed to be selected.